emiloberg/hubot-jira-servant/README.md

 Connects Hubot with Jira.

 ## Made for Slack
-Therefor you need to start Hubot with the [Slack adapter](https://www.npmjs.com/package/hubot-slack) to use this plugin.
+Therefore you need to start Hubot with the [Slack adapter](https://www.npmjs.com/package/hubot-slack) to use this plugin.
 With some modifications it should work with other adapters as well.

 ## Work in progress
 This is very much a work in progress.
 Currently displaying _changed_ issues (e.g. "what issues was changed yesterday?")  is supported.